The Investigation Award

 A prestigious jury

 - Anya Schiffrin is the director of the Columbia University School of International and Public Affairs’ International Media, Advocacy, and Communications Specialization, and has published several books on journalism, including her most recent one Global Muckraking.
 Before she worked for Reuters News Agency in Spain and was head of the Wall Street Journal bureau in the Netherlands and Vietnam.
-She is also on the advisory board of the George Soros' Open Society Foundation and of the Natural Resource Governance Institute, which specialises in commodities policy.
+She is also on the advisory board of the George Soros' Open Society Foundation and of the Natural Resource Governance Institute (NRGI), which specialises in commodities policy.

 - Oliver Zihlmann is co-head of Tamedia's investigation unit in Bern (for Tages-Anzeiger, Sonntagszeitung, Le Matin, Tribune de Genève).
 He holds a PhD in History, is a member of the International Consortium of Investigative Journalists (ICIJ), and has led the Swiss team that worked on the Swiss Leaks, Panama Papers and Paradise Papers stories.
 He previously worked for Swiss television and as a correspondent in Berlin.
 He is also the author of a political book entitled Der Fall Borer.